Elbow: Epicondylopathia humeri radialis and ulnaris (tennis/golfer’s elbow)

-Bones: Poor fracture healing, non-union, pseudoarthrosis (with osteosynthesis material) and stress fractures of the limb bones.
+Bone: Poor fracture healing, non-union, pseudoarthrosis (with osteosynthesis material in place) and stress fractures in the bones of the extremities

 What is the treatment procedure?

-ESWT is performed in our clinic on an outpatient basis and without local or general anesthesia.
-Usually, three sessions are performed at least one week apart.
-Each session lasts about 30 minutes.
+ESWT is performed on an outpatient basis without anesthesia or sedation.
+As a rule, three sessions are carried out at least one week apart.
+Each session lasts approx. 30 minutes.

-Prior to the ESWT, an initial consultation is held to determine whether ESWT is possible and promising.
-The procedure is then discussed and a cost approval is obtained (ESWT is not a mandatory benefit of the basic health insurance.
-Depending on the supplementary insurance, the costs may be covered).
+Prior to ESWT, an initial consultation is held to check whether ESWT is possible and promising, the procedure is discussed and a cost approval is obtained (ESWT is not a mandatory benefit of the compulsory basic insurance, depending on the supplementary insurance, the costs may be covered).

 What is special about our device?

 The device, which is used at the University Hospital Zurich, is characterized by an inline ultrasound and a coupled X-ray image intensifier.
-This means that during the shock wave treatment, ultrasound and X-ray images can be used to continuously check whether the target area is precisely in focus.
-This is particularly important when treating a very localized calcification, a tendon insertion or a bone fracture gap.
-When treating slowed fracture healing (non-union, pseudoarthrosis), the osteosynthesis material can be left in the bone.
-The shock waves are applied to the fracture gap with great precision.
-Another special feature of this device is the very high energy (pressure up to 300 bar) and high penetration depth up to 15 cm.
-Experience shows that 2/3 of all patients are very satisfied with this therapy.
+This means that during shock wave treatment, ultrasound and X-ray images can be used to continuously check whether the target area is exactly in the target area.
+This is particularly important if the calcification, the tendon insertion or the bone fracture gap is being treated selectively.
+In the treatment of slow bone fracture healing (non-union, pseudoarthrosis), the osteosynthesis material can be left in the bone.
+The shock waves are applied to the fracture gap with millimeter precision.
+Another special feature of this device is its very high energy (pressure up to 300 bar) and high penetration depth of up to 15 cm.
+Experience has shown that 2/3 of all patients are very satisfied with this therapy.

 What are shock waves?